janpipek/g4application-dicom/README.md

 * /dicom/rotateZ - rotate current setup around Z axis
 * /dicom/resetRotation - reset rotation to the default setting

+Note: The rotation commands rotate the volume itself, not the coordinate frames as standard G4PVPlacement.

 Configuration values
 --------------------
 * dicom.phantom_center_x (in mm)